engag1ng/Kryptos/README.md

 # Kryptos
-Kite is a modern password manager completely written in Python...
+Kryptos is a modern password manager completely written in Python...

 ✅Free